Hamzaoutdoors/Hamzaoutdoors/README.md

 # `Hello, World! 🌎`

-I'm Hamza Ellaouzi 👨‍💻 I currently studying Web development at [Microverse Inc](https://www.microverse.org/).
+I'm Hamza Ellaouzi 👨‍💻 I currently studying as an international programmer at [Microverse Inc](https://www.microverse.org/).

 📫 You can follow my journey as a Microverse student on: